-As we just stated, the main reason why a life insurance company is going to “care” if an individual has been diagnosed with Claudication is because at the end of the day, Claudication is a condition which is caused when an individual begins suffering pain as a result of insufficient blood flow to the legs (and sometimes arms).
+As we just stated, the main reason why a life insurance company is going to “care” if an individual has been diagnosed with Claudication is that at the end of the day, Claudication is a condition which is caused when an individual begins suffering pain as a result of insufficient blood flow to the legs (and sometimes arms).

-This pain can result during normal resting periods which would be considered a more “serious” case of Claudication or only during exercise which would typically be referred to as Intermittent Claudication.
+This pain can result during normal resting periods, which would be considered a more “serious” case of Claudication or only during exercise, which would typically be referred to as Intermittent Claudication.

 Claudication Symptoms may include:

-- Lower extremity pain during exercise (intermittent claudication).
+- Lower extremity pain during exercise (intermittent Claudication).

 - Lower extremity pain at rest.